infinitered/ignite/docs/Expo-and-Ignite.md

 ## Overview

 In previous versions of Ignite (versions 6 and 7), you could pass in a `--expo` flag to make the resulting generated app "Expo-ready".
 In version 8 (code-named "Maverick") we made the boilerplate "Expo-ready" by default -- but without locking you into using Expo Go or Expo's services if you don't want to.

-Every new Ignited app is ready to run with Expo CLI or with "vanilla" React Native CLI right out of the box.
+Now in version 9 (code-named "Exp[ress]o") we let Expo drive the native template initially.
+If you want to take over the native template and maintain all native code yourself, you are free to do so!
+However, if you want to opt-in to [Continuous Native Generation](https://docs.expo.dev/workflow/continuous-native-generation/) you can modify/extend the native template via Expo's [Config Plugins](https://docs.expo.dev/guides/config-plugins/).
+The Ignite template includes a Config Plugin that adds in a bug fix for `expo-splash-screen` when on Android 12.

 ```
 # Spin up a new app
 npx ignite-cli new PizzaApp
 cd PizzaApp

-# Expo CLI / Expo Go
+# Expo Go
-yarn expo:start
-yarn expo:ios
-yarn expo:android
+yarn start

-# React Native CLI
+# Expo Prebuild and DIY
 yarn ios
 yarn android
 ```